185SE14THST/ng-military-psych-training-readiness/README.md

 ![Screen shot](https://github.com/185SE14THST/ng-military-psych-training-readiness/blob/master/sample.jpg "Sample")

-This repo contains the samples that demonstrate Angular (v4x) for the purposes of devilering 'training modules excersices' to the United States military branches.
-These code samples were created with the Angular v4 and Bootstrap v4 templates.
+This repo contains the samples that demonstrate devilering 'training modules' to the United States military branch workers.
+With further development the sample may show:
+* A list of psycological or training modules.
+* A scoring algorithm for instant performance feedback.
+* Internal credential exchange for secure access systems (i.e., CAC)
+* SCORM compliance integration

 > **Note:** If you are unfamiliar with Git and GitHub, you can download the entire collection as a
 > [ZIP file](https://github.com/185SE14THST/ng-military-psych-training-readiness/archive/master.zip), but be